bipasnadulal/fifa-predictor/README.md

 # FIFA World Cup 2026 Match Predictor

-I built this project to predict the outcome of every match in the 2026 FIFA World Cup — all 104 of them, from the group stage all the way to the Final.
+I built this project to predict the outcome of every match in the 2026 FIFA World Cup, all 104 of them, from the group stage all the way to the Final.

 The model uses real historical match data and machine learning to predict scorelines, win probabilities, and simulate the entire tournament bracket.